How Often Should I Buy New Clothes? Experts Explain

 Manufacturing Sites Located in Guangzhou, China

 Did you know that Cider and Shein source from the same province in China?
-Yes, they both manufacture their products in Guangzhou, China, infamous for poverty wages and poor working conditions.
+Yes, they both manufacture their products in Guangzhou, a major textile hub that produces vast volumes of fast fashion.
+Publicly available reports connect both brands to this region’s manufacturing network, though detailed factory data, worker pay, and audit outcomes are not fully disclosed.

 Let’s remember a recent scandal, where Shein sponsored influencers to visit their manufacturing sites in Guangzhou.
-Doing so, the brand attempted to recover its reputation as a perpetrator of modern slavery.
+By this, the brand attempted to recover its reputation as a perpetrator of modern slavery.
 However, these damage control efforts ultimately backfired, as many influencers halted their partnerships with Shein and boycotted the brand.

 Cider Greenwashes Around Its Manufacturing Sites